peterhinch/micropython-epaper/README.md

 ``clear_screen()`` Clears the screen.
 Argument ``show`` Default True.
 This blanks the screen buffer and resets the text cursor.
 If ``show`` is set it also displays the result by calling the ``show()`` method.

 ``show()`` Displays the contents of the screen buffer.

 ``line()`` Draw a line.
 Arguments ``X0, Y0, X1, Y1, Width, Black``.
 Defaults: width = 1 pixel,
 Black = True.

 ``rect()`` Draw a rectangle.
 Arguments ``X0, Y0, X1, Y1, Width, Black``.
 Defaults: width = 1 pixel,
 Black = True.

 ``fillrect()`` Draw a filled rectangle.
 Arguments ``X0, Y0, X1, Y1, Black``.
 Defaults: Black = True.

 ``circle()`` Draw a circle.
 Arguments ``x0, y0, r, width, black``.
 Defaults: width = 1 pixel, Black = True. x0, y0 are the coordinates of the centre, r is the radius.

 ``fillcircle()`` Draw a filled circle.
 Arguments ``x0, y0, r, black``.
 Defaults: Black = True.

 ``load_xbm()`` Load an image formatted as an XBM file.
 Arguments ``sourcefile, x0, y0``: Path to the XBM file followed by coordinates defaulting to 0, 0.

+``loadgfx()`` Fill a rectangular area with a bitmap.
+Arguments: ``gen, width, height, x0, y0`` where gen ia a generator supplying bytes for each line in turn.
+These are displayed left to right, LSB of the 1st byte being at the top LH corner.
+Unused bits at the end of the line are # ignored with a new line starting on the next byte.

 ``locate()`` This sets the pixel location of the text cursor.
 Arguments ``x, y``.

 ``puts()`` Write a text string to the buffer.
 Argument ``s``, the string to display.
 This must be called from a ``with`` block that defines the font; text will be rendered to the pixel location of the text cursor.
 Newline characters and line wrapping are supported.
 Example usage: